Fabijan Svalina: Prelate

 On 7 October 2021, he was appointed by Pope Francis as a Coadjutor Bishop of the Roman Catholic Diocese of Srijem in the neighbouring Serbia.
 On 21 November 2021, he was consecrated as bishop by Archbishop Paul Richard Gallagher and other prelates of the Roman Catholic Church in the athedral Basilica of St. Demetrius in Sremska Mitrovica and become a member of the International Bishops' Conference of Saints Cyril and Methodius.

+On 14 February 2024 he succeeded as the Diocesan bishop, after the resignation of his predecessor.